JasonHuang1103/JasonHuang1103.github.io/projects/project1.md

+---
+layout: no_theme
-# Project 1: Images of the Russian Empire - Colorizing the Prokudin-Gorskii Photo Collection
+title: Project 1: Images of the Russian Empire - Colorizing the Prokudin-Gorskii Photo Collection
+---
 ## Overview
 The goal of this assignment is to take the digitized Prokudin-Gorskii glass plate images and, using image processing techniques, automatically produce a color image with as few visual artifacts as possible.
 In order to do this, I extracted the three color channel images, place them on top of each other, and align them so that they form a single RGB color image.